Nkwenti-Severian-Ndongtsop/Automated_Backup_Recovery/README.md

 >4.
 Create a recovery script to extract the backup and restore the files to their original location.
 >5.
 Log all backup and recovery actions for later review.

-## for the cron job
+## For the cron job

 You will create you cron job in the Automated backup directory before building the image\
 always use the name **crontab** for the file because it was reference in the Docker file\
 then it will be executed in the docker container, after you have build and ran the container

-i used a file that runs backup everyday.
+We used a file that runs backup everyday.